 The biggest gulf is in the graphics department, though.
 The Pixel 4a clocks in part way between its previous incarnation and its closest contemporary.
 High-end gaming still looks to be out of the question.

-That being said, the Pixel 4a is still a major step up from last year’s universally beloved Pixel 3a, particularly when it comes to CPU and overall system scores.
+That being said, the Pixel 4a is still a major step up from 2019’s universally beloved Pixel 3a, particularly when it comes to CPU and overall system scores.
 It’s a definite improvement.

 One-time benchmarks give us a snapshot of peak potential, but they don’t tell us anything about how a phone handles longer-term stress, or if performance throttles back to extend battery life when the tank runs low.
 For that, we turn to Speed Test G running on a loop.